glemiere/driftlock/assets/formatters/execute-step.md

   - adds/removes/modifies only what the step requires,
   - keeps unrelated code unchanged,
   - preserves formatting patterns already present in the file as much as possible.
+- Do not modify import order, grouping, or formatting unless it is strictly required for correctness (e.g., to fix an unresolved symbol or duplicate import).
 - Set:
   - `mode: "apply"`
   - `success: true` when you are confident the patch is correct and self-consistent.